vishu-fcb/Robot-Simulation-using-Bug-2-Algorithm-ROS-/README.md

 # The folder strucutre should be as folows :

 1: In the src folder of your rospackage, copy the following files: dist.py, final_project.py, location.py.
-Also keep the optional python compiled files 'dist' and 'location'.
+Also keep the optional python compiled files 'dist.pyc' and 'location.pyc'.

 2: Put scan.launch file in the launch folder inside your rospackage